frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 # Overview

-The alphabetic layouts in this keymap are based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/), one lightly modified ("RSTHD-s") and one heavily modified ("Prime").
+The alphabetic layouts in this keymap was original based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/), hence the name "RSTHD Prime".
+However, it has evolved so heavily that it can't really be called RSTHD any more, so in future it will just be known as "Prime".

-The first alphabetic layer is a lightly modified version of RSTHD that moves the Shift keys underneath pinky home.
-The second is a further development of my RSTHD' ("RSTHD prime") layout that I developed for the Kinesis Advantage keyboard that aims to reduce finger travel distance even more.

-The two base layers can be selected with keys on the Function layer, and the selection is stored in EEPROM.
+The initial reason for the changes to RSTHD was to a. reduce SFU and b.
+Reduce finger travel especially to the inner column.

-This keymap is perhaps a bit more "traditional" than other QMK layouts that I see being designed for small keyboards, as I haven't used the QMK features tap-dance, one-shot keys or combos.
-I've used mod-tap on one key (Alt) – the other modifiers have dedicated keys on each hand.
+This keymap is perhaps a bit more "traditional" than other QMK layouts that I see being designed for small keyboards as it makes fairly minimal use of tap-dance and one-shot keys.
+Dual-function keys are used but not heavily.
+Combos are used heavily, but mostly for letter sequences.
 Caps-lock is toggled by pressing both Shift keys.

 I have tried to make the keymap work fluidly, both in the base layers and with the interaction between layers.
 The Kyria has some nice features such as OLEDs and encoders, which I try to use to good effect.